 Tesla Model S

 The Tesla Model S is a large executive car that competes with the likes of the Mercedes-Benz E-Class, as well as full-sized limo rivals like the Mercedes S-Class.
-It was the car that really solidified Tesla’s grasp on the electric car market, proving that it could offer an EV that was comparable to – or even surpassed – equivalent petrol and diesel rivals in terms of performance, comfort, practicality and costs.
+It was the car that really solidified Tesla’s grasp on the electric car market, proving that the American company could offer an EV that was comparable to – or even surpassed – equivalent petrol and diesel rivals in terms of performance, comfort, practicality and costs.

 It seats five, although when it went on sale in 2013, it was offered with two extra rear-facing ‘jump seats’ in the boot.
 They would only suit small children, however.
 Everyone else has loads of room to lounge about, since the Model S has masses of legroom and headroom.
 In normal, five-seat spec, it’s also got a big hatchback boot, as well as storage space under the bonnet.